RTFC Homepage

 New:

-with the supplied text profile "Note-taking device" for Braille is the option "Wrap text" in the Format pane.
-This means that a break is only made for paragraph marks from the source document, so that one long line is created per paragraph.
-This type of formatting is well suited if you want to read texts in a Braille note-taking device that has its own break function.
-If black text page numbers have been defined in the source document, they are copied and the black text page transition is specified in the body text with page number.
-In addition, tables are converted into a bulleted list and the individual cells are indented in a step-like manner, so that tables can also be read meaningfully in a note-taking device.
+In the supplied "Note Taker" text profile for Braille, the "Wrap text" option in the "Format" section is disabled.
+As a result, wrapping only occurs at paragraph marks from the source document, so each paragraph becomes a single long line.
+This kind of formatting is well suited for reading texts on a Braille notetaker that has its own line-wrap function.
+If print page numbers were defined in the source document, they are carried over, and the print-page transition is indicated in the body text together with the page number.
+In addition, tables are converted into a list, with the individual cells indented in a stepped pattern, so that tables can also be read sensibly on a notetaker.

 New:

-with the option "Marking the Outline Level, the level of structure is indicated before each heading in plain text and Braille.
-This makes the outline level of a heading easily recognizable and can be found with the search function in an editor.
-This option can be used as an alternative or in addition to the "Underline headings".
-The outline level is specified on the same line before a heading, which eliminates the need for an additional line as with the underline.
-This option works even if line breaks have been disabled in the Format section of the text profile, for example, to prepare a file for a Braille note-taking device.
+With the "Mark Heading Level" option, the outline level is indicated before every heading in plain text and Braille output.
+This makes a heading's outline level easy to recognize and locatable using an editor's search function.
+This option can be used as an alternative to, or together with, the "Underline headings" option.
+The outline level is shown on the same line before a heading, so no extra line is needed as with underlining.
+This option also works when line wrapping is disabled in the "Format" section of the text profile — for example, when preparing a file for a Braille notetaker.

 New:

-if the "Indicate outline level" option is activated in the text profile, a new tab named "Titles".
-Here, announcement and discontinuation marks for headings can be freely defined.
-Certain meta characters can be used to design headings, as they are already known from tables or graphics.
-This opens up more possibilities for displaying headings in Braille, in addition to paragraph formatting from the document and options from the text profile (Professional Edition only).
+If the "Mark Heading Level" option is enabled in the text profile, a new tab called "Headings" appears via the "Details" button.
+Here, indicator and terminator characters for headings can be freely defined.
+Certain meta-characters already familiar from tables or graphics can be used to design headings.
+This opens up further ways to represent headings in Braille, in addition to paragraph formatting from the document and the options from the text profile (Professional Edition only).

 New:

-with the Braille tags "Announcement Signs for Headings" and "Discontinuation sign for headings", the implementation of headings can be designed just as freely as with tables and graphics.
-This opens up more possibilities for displaying headings in Braille, in addition to paragraph formatting from the document and options from the text profile (Professional Edition only).
+With the Braille tags "Indicator for Headings" and "Indicator for Ending Headings", the rendering of headings can be designed just as freely as for tables and graphics.
+This opens up further ways to represent headings in Braille, in addition to paragraph formatting from the document and the options from the text profile (Professional Edition only).

 Improvement:

-that Table of contents can now be created for plain text and Braille even if the line break is disabled in the "Format" section of the text profile.
-In this case, it cannot contain Braille page numbers because the page length is not defined and therefore no page numbering is possible, but if black text page numbers have been defined in the source document, they will be adopted.
-In this way, quotable BRL files are created, which, together with the marking of outline levels for headings, can be read as comfortably as is possible with digital audio books with a daisy book.
+The table of contents for plain text and Braille output can now also be generated when line wrapping is disabled in the "Format" section of the text profile.
+In this case it cannot contain Braille page numbers, since the page length is not defined and page numbering is therefore not possible; however, if print page numbers were defined in the source document, they are carried over.
+This produces citable BRL files that, together with the outline-level marking for headings, can be read as conveniently as is possible with a Daisy audiobook.

 Improvement:

-the advanced settings for Braille and the MP3 encoder for audio books, as well as the paper size and page margins for printers have been added to the Export inherited.
-By exporting and importing settings in the Program Options, Compatibility tab, these settings can now also be used as presets for other users on the same workstation or transferred to other computers (Professional Edition only).
+The advanced settings for Braille and the MP3 encoder for audiobooks, as well as the paper format and page margins for printers, have been added to the export function.
+By exporting and importing settings in Program Options, "Compatibility" tab, these settings can now also be used as defaults for other users at the same workstation, or transferred to other computers (Professional Edition only).

 Improvement:

-The import of settings in the program options, tab "Compatibility" now also takes into account a possibly defined workgroup directory.
-If necessary, the directory is created on the target system and the files that were previously exported from another computer are compared with the workgroup directory.
-This allows all settings to be restored if they were lost after replacing a server on the local network (Professional Edition only).
+Importing settings in Program Options, "Compatibility" tab, now also takes an optionally defined workgroup directory into account.
+The directory is created on the target system if necessary, and files previously exported from another computer are reconciled with the workgroup directory.
+This allows all settings to be restored if they were lost after a server on the local network was replaced (Professional Edition only).

 Improvement: